DerekPascarella/ChaosField-EnglishPatchDreamcast/read_me.txt

 |
 | I originally planned to borrow the English assets from the GameCube version,
 | just like wiredcrackpot used the Wii version for "Radirgy".
 However, my job
 | was even simpler than that.
-The standard retail release of "Chaos Field"
+The standard retail release of "Chaos Field" on
-| actually shipped with about 80% of the English text and images already baked
+| Dreamcast actually shipped with about 80% of the English text and images
-| into the disc.
-All I had to do was flip a proverbial switch and then
+| already baked into the disc.
+All I had to do was flip a proverbial switch and
-| translate that remaining 20%!
+| then translate that remaining 20%!
 |
 | There isn't much else to say, other than to comment on the fact that this
 | game was already pretty English-friendly.
 However, with this patch you will